MVioque/YODA/README.md

 Young Objects Discovery Algorithm (YODA)

 Neural Network based algortihm to identify new high-mass Pre-Main Sequence objects (Herbig Ae/Be stars) within Gaia, AllWISE, IPHAS and VPHAS+ (Input Sample, see Vioque et al. in prep).
 The algorithm can be adapted to other target sources and catalogues.
+Most of the hyper-parameters and input lists can be edited at the very beginning of the code.

-In short, the algorithm is envisaged to tackle the problem of disentangling two very skewed classes (Herbig Ae/Be and Classical Be stars) with respect to the whole Input Sample.
-The issues of having very a small training set at aiming at categorizing very skewed classes was addresed by means of bootstrapping and weighting the classes in a balanced fashion.
-This can be edited in order to aim for different problems.
+In short, the algorithm is envisaged to assess the problem of disentangling two very similar classes (Herbig Ae/Be and Classical Be stars).
+This is a very skewed problem as the number of these sources is negligible with respect to the size of the Input Sample.
+In addition, we know very few of them for the training.
+The issues of having very a small training set and aiming at categorizing very skewed classes are addresed by means of bootstrapping and weighting the classes in a balanced fashion.
+This can be edited in order to aim to other classification problems.

 The pipeline of the algorithm can be structured as follows: